FusangLiu/Maize-phenotyping-methods-based-on-point-clouds/README.md

 Output：txt file including LeafBase, leafLength.Leaf width at 0.1, 1/4, 1/2 and 3/4 of leaf length from the leaf base (i.e, leafWidth(0.1),leafWidth(0.25), leafWidth(0.5),  leafWidth(0.75)), leafAngle, The leaf area (leafArea_tri), The leaf area estimated by leaf shape model(LeafArea_shape), PAp(projectedArea_pc), PAe(projectedArea_se)

+## Notes:
+1) The input point clouds is must from the PLY or PCD file

 ## Examples:
 ### Using the software in the windows DOS command line: